ploum/lingi2401/projects/projects_2021_22/Report-Luca-Mellini-67941900.md

 # Project Selection

 Since I'm very new in the world of Open Source, I kind of struggled finding an interesting project I could bring an usefull contribution to.
-I spent a lot of time just finding the "sector" I wanted to dive into.
+I indeed spent a lot of time just finding the "sector" I wanted to dive into.

 First of all I wanted to give a contribution to a video game I play a lot since years, which is [Osu!](https://github.com/ppy/osu).
 The project is in heavy development, has a lot a contributors, a very complete documentation, but requires a programming language and a Framework I don't master at all.
 Thereby I couldn't end up finding an issue I could give a contribution to while still feeling myself usefull.